IRSN/bever/README.md

-README
+THe bever Package
 ================
 Yves Deville
 2023-05-22

-# The bever package
+# Description

 The **bever** package is a R package funded by IRSN/Behrig.